Ep. 99: “Wound Healing” Featuring Dr. Chandan Sen

 A New Tool to Improve Lyme Disease Diagnoses – This article reports that a new testing method can distinguish between early Lyme disease and a similar tick-borne illness.

-Stem Cells May Be the Link Between Bacteria and Cancer – According to this article, an interdisciplinary research team at the Max Planck Institute in Berlin in collaboration with researchers in Stanford, California, has now discovered that the bacterium Helicobacter pylori sends stem cell renewal in the stomach into overdrive – and stem cell turnover has been suspected by many scientists to play a role in the development of cancer.
+Stem Cells May Be the Link Between Bacteria and Cancer – An interdisciplinary research team at the Max Planck Institute in Berlin in collaboration with researchers in Stanford, California, have now discovered that the bacterium Helicobacter pylori sends stem cell renewal in the stomach into overdrive – and stem cell turnover has been suspected by many scientists to play a role in the development of cancer.

-Vitamin C Could Help Kill “Faulty’ Blood Cancer Stem Cells – According to this article, vitamin C may ‘tell’ faulty stem cells in the bone marrow to mature and die normally, instead of multiplying to cause blood cancers.
+Vitamin C Could Help Kill “Faulty” Blood Cancer Stem Cells – According to this article, vitamin C may ‘tell’ faulty stem cells in the bone marrow to mature and die normally, instead of multiplying to cause blood cancers.